 These days, crowds continue to be treated to visual and aural feasts in a space that has been affectionately dubbed “the nation’s village hall”.
 Cirque du Soleil, Champions Tour tennis, film premieres, and The Proms account for a handful of the hundreds of events held at the hall each year and, in a world so starved recently of collective experience, the building’s status feels more sacred now than ever.

 The Royal Albert Hall is indisputably integral to the identity of our city and, it feels only appropriate, therefore, that we’ve honoured it in the best way we know how.
 Our enamel boxes based on the building were first produced in 1987 and they’re handcrafted and hand-painted by British artisans.
-Both our musical box and its smaller counterpart decidedly encapsulate a hint of the energy that makes the space they reflect so special.
-Once opened, our musical box plays, ‘Rule Britannia’, as has been traditional on the Last Night of The Proms since 1895, and delivers a dose of the wonder, emotion and elation that characterise a much-loved occasion.
+Our musical box decidedly encapsulates a hint of the energy that makes the space it reflects so special.
+Once opened, the box plays, ‘Rule Britannia’, as has been traditional on the Last Night of The Proms since 1895, and delivers a dose of the wonder, emotion and elation that characterise a much-loved occasion.

 Throughout our history as a company, we’ve created many pieces honouring landmarks around London.
 St Paul’s Cathedral, Buckingham Palace, the Chapel Royal, and many more have been embodied in enamel form.
 Today, from our popular London Icons range to our limited edition Tower Bridge enamel box, London themed pieces still feature heavily in our offering.

 The city that houses our head office is a vibrant, evolving place.
 Ever since our first shop on Brook Street opened its doors in 1950, the pieces we sell and create contain a glimmer of London’s ever-inspiring energy; a glimmer that permeates wherever it is in the world our products end up.